 Today’s Best Online Master’s in Biology Programs

 Clemson University in South Carolina provides an online M.S. in biological sciences explicitly designed for science educators.
-Teachers, professors, and scientists working in settings that offer educational services – including museums and laboratories – regularly attend this fully online biology master’s program.
+Teachers, professors, and other professionals working in settings that offer science education– including museums and laboratories – regularly attend this fully online biology master’s program.
 Depending on your end goal, two pathways exist to meet your needs.
-Clemson designed the advanced student route for students who do not plan on seeking additional degrees.
-The second option provides a non-thesis path for those who may want to pursue a doctorate in the future.
+The advanced student route is for non-degree seeking students.
+It’s primarily aimed at educators who want to continue their education, but aren’t interested in pursuing a full master’s degree.
+The second option is for those seeking a master’s degree.
+The degree-seeking route provides rigorous research and academic training for those who want to pursue a doctorate in the future.

-You can earn an online master’s degree in biology without ever setting foot in Nebraska thanks to UNK’s thriving eCampus.
-If you already possess a bachelor’s degree from an accredited college with an emphasis in biology and a 2.75 or higher GPA, you can apply to this 36-credit program.
+You can earn an online master’s degree in biology from the University of Nebraska without ever setting foot in the state, thanks to UNK’s thriving eCampus.
+Applicants who already possess a bachelor’s degree from an accredited college with an emphasis in biology and a 2.75 or higher GPA can apply to this 36-credit program.

-The school accepts new applications for the fall, spring, and summer semesters and allows you to transfer up to nine approved credits from another biology master’s degree.
+The school accepts new applications for the fall, spring, and summer semesters and allows students to transfer up to nine approved credits from another biology master’s degree.
 If you enroll full-time, you can graduate in two years with the inclusion of two eight-week intensive sessions in the summer.
 Required courses include principles of immunology, evolution of epidemics, and global health perspectives.
-The department also provides a wide variety of electives to help you specialize.
+The department also provides a wide variety of electives to help you hone in on areas of interest, such as environmental science or genetics.

-Graduates of UNK’s program go into careers related to science outreach and education, wildlife biology, food science research, and environmental science, among other fields.
+Graduates of UNK’s program are prepared to enter a wide variety of careers, ranging from o science outreach and education to wildlife biology to food science research,, among other fields.

 Admission requirements include a bachelor’s degree from an accredited school, 3.0 or higher GPA, and transcripts demonstrating completion of courses in general biology, general chemistry, and organic chemistry.
 The department no longer requires GRE scores for admissions consideration.
-Regardless of where you live, all online students pay $535 per credit.
+Regardless of where you live, all online students pay $535 per credit, plus fees.

 FAQs About Online Master’s Biology Degrees